If you’re thinking about applying for a master’s degree or are already studying for one, chances are

 The programme is run in a competition format, wherein the best performing blog post wins a prize of £150 and receives a digital certificate, and is an amazing opportunity to gain real work experience coordinating with an established company.

-As such, getting your blog featured on the Give A Grad A Go website is the perfect chance to gain real-life writing exposure and valuable material for your CV.
+As such, getting your blog featured on the Give A Grad A Go website is the perfect chance to gain real-life writing exposure and valuable material for your social media CV.

 Volunteering your marketing skills to help emerging companies with their marketing functions is also a fantastic way to gain experience and build your employability.